senyosimpson/blog/content/posts/rust-error-handling.md

 E:/GCC3/include/c++/3.2/bits/stl_tree.h:1161: invalid type argument of `unary *
 ```

-Error messages should be highly informative and guide a developer to uncover the cause of the error
+To reiterate, error handling and error reporting is about communication.
+By providing highly informative
+errors, we paint the full picture of what has happened.
+We want to guide the developer directly to the
-without excessive cognitive overhead.
-Rust has made this core emphasis of the language.
-The compiler
+problem.
+Rust has made good error reporting a core emphasis of the language and the larger ecosystem.
-is an example of this.
-This tweet summarises it nicely
+Arguably, unintentionally.

+{{< tweet 1303107711928643584 >}}

+The Rust compiler really is a gold standard in error reporting.
+There's still work to do but it is one
+of the most human friendly pieces of software I have used.
+As an example

+{{< figure src="/images/rust-error-handling/rounded-compiler.png" >}}

+I quite like how this tweet puts it :)

 {{< tweet 1348669062528774148 >}}

 Focusing on good error messages has permeated throughout the community.
-There's even the
+There's even the [Error Handling Project Group]
-[Error Handling Project Group] if you weren't convinced how committed the language designers are to
+if you weren't convinced how committed the language designers are to getting this right.
+There are a
-getting this right.
-There are a number of techniques we can use to make our errors more informative.
+number of techniques we can use to make our errors more informative.
+Along the way, we will discuss the
-Along the way, we will discuss the crates that can help.
+crates that can help.

 ### What are we writing?